LocalCoinIS/LocalCoin-ui/app/help/en/dex/introduction.md

   orders have been matched properly.

 * **Collateralized Smartcoins**:
-  One of the biggest features of LocalCoin are its *smartcoins* such as bitUSD, bitEUR, bitCNY, and others.
+  One of the biggest features of LocalCoin are its *smartcoins* such as USD, EUR, CNY, and others.
 For the sake of convenience, these assets are denotes simply as USD, EUR, CNY, etc. in the wallet.
 These digital tokens represent the same value as their underlaying physical asset.
 Hence 1 USD in this wallet is worth $1 and can be redeemed as such.
 Any of these tokens is